CircleChess

 Which Chess Piece Can Only Move Diagonally?
 A Beginner’s Guide to the Bishop

 In the intricate world of chess, each piece has its unique movement patterns, contributing to the game’s strategic depth.
-For beginners, understanding these movements is crucial.
+Understanding these movements is crucial for beginners.

 One common question arises: which chess piece can only move diagonally?
 The answer is the bishop.